Boolean Percolation on Doubling Graphs: Definitions, notation and statement of the main results

 We observe that an easy way to obtain other examples of doubling graphs is to consider subgraphs of a doubling graph, since the property of a graph being doubling is hereditary, i.e., a subspace of a doubling metric space is doubling (\cite{gromovmetric}, B.2.5).

-\paragraph{Graphs with Polynomial Growth} An embracing family of doubling metric graphs is the one composed of graphs with polynomial growth.
+\paragraph{Graphs with Polynomial Growth} A large family of doubling metric graphs is the one composed of graphs with polynomial growth.
 For a comprehensive study of such graphs see \cite{imrich1991survey} and \cite{gromov}.
 For each $v\in V$, the \emph{growth function} $\ga(v,\cdot):\N\to\N_0$ with respect to the vertex $v$, is given by

-It is worth mentioning that, in the case of transitive graphs the growth function does not depend on the choice of a particular vertex $v$ and in the case of non-transitive graphs, the growth functions for two different vertexes differs only by a constant.
+It is worth mentioning that, in the case of transitive graphs the growth function does not depend on the choice of a particular vertex $v$ and in the case of non-transitive graphs, the growth functions for two different vertexes differs only by a multiplicative constant.